Am I just nice, or TOO nice?

 People who are too nice have the hardest time when it comes to saying ‘no’.
 In short, being afraid to establish your thoughts, as well as the fear of hurting other people’s feelings often gets you into uncomfortable situations, that ironically end up making you feel bad.
 All this happens because we are unable to set limits on others.
 We can't assert ourselves, say no and stand up for ourselves.
 The difference between being nice and being too nice is the ability to put yourself first, without making yourself feel bad for others.
 This is difficult, but not impossible.

-Being nice is not a negative trait.
+Being kind is not a negative trait.
 Empathy is essential, although what needs to be changed is the fear of other people's looks and the inability to set limits.
 The good news is that you can do that without crushing anyone and without becoming mean.
 In reality, there aren't the good guys on one side and the bad guys on the other.
 You just have to be able to express yourself, have fulfilling relationships and live happily.

 1. Don't apologize all the time.